NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Meal Arrangements:
 ------------------

-### For Non-Duke University Employees � Meal Per Diem:
+### For Non-Duke University Employees - Meal Per Diem:

 We will be basing your meal reimbursement on the US GSA Federal per diem rates.
 This includes 75% per diem reimbursement on your arrival and departure days.
 A major advantage of this system is that you are not required to keep or furnish NESCent with any meal receipts.
-This system also offers significant flexibility in your choices of cuisine and meal times. ���Please note that NSF prohibits the reimbursement for alcoholic beverages.��� After the meeting, NESCent will process reimbursements which will be mailed within approximately 45 days.
+This system also offers significant flexibility in your choices of cuisine and meal times. **Please note that NSF prohibits the reimbursement for alcoholic beverages.** After the meeting, NESCent will process reimbursements which will be mailed within approximately 45 days.
 Duke University policy dictates that these reimbursements must be sent to your home address.
 You will be asked to complete a home address form including your social security number and return it to NESCent prior to your arrival.

-### For Non-U.S. Citizens � Original Receipts:
+### For Non-U.S. Citizens - Original Receipts:

-Because per diem reimbursements for foreign nationals can be taxed at 36%, it is recommended that NESCent reimbursement you based on original meal receipts. ���NSF prohibits the reimbursement for any alcohol.
-Please note that Duke will not reimburse you for your meal if alcoholic beverages appear on your receipt.��� Please consult with your restaurant server to insure that alcoholic beverages do not appear on your receipt for NESCent.
+Because per diem reimbursements for foreign nationals can be taxed at 36%, it is recommended that NESCent reimbursement you based on original meal receipts. **NSF prohibits the reimbursement for any alcohol.
+Please note that Duke will not reimburse you for your meal if alcoholic beverages appear on your receipt.** Please consult with your restaurant server to insure that alcoholic beverages do not appear on your receipt for NESCent.
 After the meeting, NESCent will process reimbursements which will be mailed within approximately 45 days after receiving your